radiocosmology/alpenhorn/demo/demo-script.md

 data are produced and then, later, copy data off those media once they have been transported to a data ingest site.

-To demonstrate this, we'll use a transport disk to simulate transferring data back from `demo_storage3` to `demo_storage1`, as if these two nodes were unable to communicate directly over the network.
+To demonstrate this, we'll use a transport device to simulate transferring data back from `demo_storage3` to `demo_storage1`, as if these two nodes were unable to communicate directly over the network.